 In compliance with current ERS investment philosophy, the Real Estate Investment Program will primarily utilize discretionary separate account relationships and discretionary commingled fund investment vehicles that are sponsored by real estate investment managers ("Investment Managers").
 Under this program, the Investment Managers acquire, operate and dispose of real estate assets in accordance with a work assignment that is outlined in their investment management contract with the ERS (the "Contract") and in the Annual Tactical Plan for separate accounts and the fund documents for commingled funds.
 The Contract describes the acceptable property types, geographic restrictions, investment structures, leverage and other specific investment parameters.
-For Separate Accounts, The Annual Tactical Plan is the Investment Manager's "working plan" for each fiscal year and must be reviewed by Investment Staff and Real Estate Consultant and approved by the Board of Trustees or designee.
+For Separate Accounts, The Annual Tactical Plan is the Investment Manager's "working plan" for each fiscal year and must be reviewed by Investment Staff and Real Assets Consultant.
+Such planning will be incorporated into the Real Assets Strategic Plan and approved by the Board of Trustees or designee, annually.
 For commingled funds, documents typically refer to the fund's offering memorandum or private placement memorandum, limited partnership or LLC membership agreement, and subscription agreement.